naren2704/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# EXP.
+NO : 1   Mean and variance of a discrete  distribution

+# DATE : 25.08.2023

 # Aim :